Deptford Dockyard: Late-Georgian decline

 The end of the Napoleonic Wars and the long period of relative peace that followed caused a decline in both the number of new ships demanded by the navy and the number that needed to be repaired and maintained.
 Deptford's location and the shallow riverine waters exacerbated the problem as work and contracts were moved to other royal dockyards.
 The yard had its location close to the main navy offices in London in its favour, but the silting of the Thames and the trend towards larger warships made continued naval construction there an unappealing prospect.
 Engineer John Rennie commented of the yard that Ships-of-the-line which are built there cannot as I am informed with propriety be docked and coppered.
 Jury masts are put into them and they are taken to Woolwich, where they are docked, coppered and rigged, and I have been told of an instance where many weeks elapsed before a fair wind and tide capable of floating a large ship down to Woolwich occurred.

+On 31 January 1821 the Admiralty issued an order with the effect that from that date only small maintenance work was to be carried out at Deptford.
 Nevertheless, Deptford continued to be used for experimental work: in 1822 HMS Comet, the Royal Navy's first steam-powered ship, was launched there.
+In 1827 the size of the dockyard was reduced when the mast pond and mast houses were annexed to the victualling yard (the main mast house was turned into a 'salt provision store').

-Otherwise, only maintenance work was carried out at Deptford from 1821, and from 1830 the workload was reduced further as only shipbreaking was carried out there.
-The yard was largely shut down between 1830 and 1844, though the navy was reported to have kept a keel laid down in building slip No. 1, in apparent fulfilment of a lease from John Evelyn, who had made it one of the terms that a ship was always to be under construction at the yard.
+The dockyard was largely shut down between 1830 and 1837, with only shipbreaking carried out there during that time; though the navy was reported to have kept a keel laid down in building slip No. 1, in apparent fulfilment of a lease from John Evelyn, who had made it one of the terms that a ship was always to be under construction at the yard.
+(HMS Worcester had been laid down at the yard in 1816 and was complete by 1831; but was only finally launched in 1843 when the slip was required for HMS Terrible.)
 The navy had to hastily lay a keel down in 1843 when it was discovered that the term was not being adhered to.